Olive Oil For Lice Treatment Tutorial: Does Olive Oil Kill Lice?

 Olive Oil and Tea Tree Oil for Lice

-While olive oil itself is not effective against head lice, it can be a great carrier oil for something that is proven to kill lice.
-Studies testing highly concentrated tea tree oil (Melaleuca alternifolia)l have shown tea tree to kill lice very well, although it does not have much effect on lice eggs.
+While olive oil itself is not effective against head lice, it can be used as a carrier oil for essential oils.
+Studies testing highly concentrated tea tree oil (Melaleuca alternifolia) have shown tea tree oil can kill some lice, but it doesn't have any effect on lice eggs whatsoever.

 Tea tree oil straight on the scalp can cause severe skin irritation.
 So as with all essential oils, it is best to dilute it with a carrier oil such as olive oil.
 Carrier oils make it less likely for people to have adverse effects from essential oils such as breathing problems or skin irritation.
 Other carrier oils are almond oil, jojoba oil, or coconut oil.